2024-25 Fall Classes

 Great comedy doesn’t just happen, it has to be crafted, and that starts with writing.
 Learn the basic principles of comedy, including satire and parody.
 Create skits, parody songs, fake newscasts, as well as your own stand-up comedy routine.
 All Skill Levels, Regularly Offered, Activity Level 3

-A sampling of past classes not scheduled this term:
+Some past classes not scheduled this term:

 Adventures in Science I